 Serving Size for Oil-Popped & Microwave Popcorn

-When making stovetop, oil popped popcorn, be sure to use healthy oils.
+When making stovetop, oil-popped popcorn, be sure to use healthy oils.
 Some oils, like olive oil, have more nutritional value than other high-fat oils.
 Keeping the number of trans fats down will help ensure you have a healthy snack.

 Try to use a minimal amount of oil when popping popcorn on the stove.
-Lighter toppings, like herbs and spices, will make the popcorn tasty, and flavorful but still in line with your low-calorie goals.
+Lighter and healthier toppings, like herbs and spices, will make the popcorn tasty, and flavorful but still in line with your low-calorie goals.
 When you keep your bowl of popcorn healthy, you can enjoy a larger serving.

 Popcorn Nutrition Facts